Spectral Statistics for an Anderson Model with sporadic potentials: Results

-It follows that the spectrum $\sigma(H_{\omega})$ is almost surely constant and the same is true for its various measure theoretic parts (continuous spectrum, pure point spectrum etc.), see e.\,g. \cite{PF} or \cite{WK}.
-In the following, we always take $\Gamma=M\ZZ^d$ with some $M\geq 2$.
-For the distribution $\mu$ of the random variables we suppose: \begin{assum}\ \begin{enumerate} \item The distribution $\mu$ has a bounded density and the support $\supp \mu$ of $\mu$ is compact. \item We have $v_{min}:=\inf\,\supp \mu<0$. \end{enumerate} \end{assum} It is well known that $\sigma(H_{0})=[0,4d]$.
-It follows from the above assumptions that
+It follows that the spectrum $\sigma(H_{\omega})$ is almost surely constant and the same is true for its various measure theoretic parts (continuous spectrum, pure point spectrum etc.), see e.\,g. \cite{PF} or \cite{KiMa}.